weedenwright/simple-storage/README.md

 <h1>simple-storage</h1>

-<p>This simple JavaScript library makes using Local and Session storage easier.</p>
+<p>This simple JavaScript library makes using Local and Session storage easier.
+In addition, while local storage has no expiration, this package has functions that allow you to set
+	an expiration.</p>

-<p>It has no dependencies and is only 2kb minified.
-Local storage has no expiration, but this package has functions that allow you to set
+<p>It has no dependencies and is only 2kb minified. <a href="http://www.html5rocks.com/en/features/storage" target="_blank">Web storage is supported in Internet Explorer 8+,
-	an expiration. <a href="http://www.html5rocks.com/en/features/storage" target="_blank">Web storage is supported in Internet Explorer 8+, Firefox, Opera, Chrome, and Safari.</a></p>
+		Firefox, Opera, Chrome, and Safari.</a></p>

 <h2>Available Functions</h2>